Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

 You control the turtle by pressing and holding the Left and Right arrow keys to glide left and right across the screen.
 The goal is to catch healthy foods like apples, bananas, and salad, while avoiding junk foods like burgers, candy, and pizza.
 Each healthy food increases your score, and missing healthy food will cause you to lose a heart.
 If you lose all your hearts, a "Game Over" message will appear, and you can press Enter again to restart the game.
 If you want to access the POS System instead, simply click the "POS System" button when the initial launcher window opens.
-B. Discount Toggle Button
-Press once to activate a discount (e.g., percentage off the order).
-Press again to turn the discount off.

-C. Pay Button
-Finalize the transaction by pressing the Pay button.
-The system will:
-Clear the current order.
-Generate a random order number for tracking purposes and turn green to represent a "paid transaction"